 I work long and hard hours, but when something of importance comes up, I always put family first.
 In other words, when I set my schedule to be out of town for travel shows or business meetings, I would always look at my kids’ schedules first and work from there.
 I always say, five years from now, I won’t remember a business meeting, but I will always remember my daughter’s dance recital.
 By balancing both my work schedule and my personal life, it makes me a more productive person.

-Thanks Michelle for sharing your story!
+Thanks to Michelle Fee for sharing her story!